Add The Words, Idaho: Support

 Republican former governor Phil Batt, who has a gay grandson and who authored the state's 1969 Human Rights act, supports Add The Words; Idaho is one of 28 states which does not specifically protect LGBTQ2A people from discrimination in employment and housing.

 Clergy and laity associated with the Interfaith Equality Coalition, amongst other Idaho citizenry, have been providing moral support to the ongoing protests during the legislative session by holding silent vigils at 12:04 p.m. daily; other peaceful demonstrations also continued.
-Following the adjournment sine die, the activists made plans to take their training sessions to the local, civic level in various cities as requested, beginning with Moscow and McCall but also including Twin Falls, Pocatello, and Idaho Falls, in light of the Idaho legislature's non-engagement with Republican and Mormon families who deal with LGBT issues daily.
+Following the adjournment sine die, the activists made plans to take their training sessions to the local, civic level in various cities as requested, beginning with Moscow and McCall but also including Twin Falls, Pocatello, and Idaho Falls, in light of the Idaho legislature's non-engagement with Republican and Mormon families who deal with LGBTQ issues daily.
 Furthermore, the National Association for the Advancement of Colored People has noted that "when a government allows the civil rights of any group to be compromised, the rights of all groups are compromised", and has sent its expert on voter turn-out to the state, and MDG Films is producing a documentary on the campaign which had a test screening at the historic Egyptian Theatre on June 15, 2014.